-The first cleanse is always a superficial cleanse, and the second a deep cleanse, this ensures that all make up has been completely removed, an important step, if I am to get a true idea of my client’s skin type.
+The first cleanse is always a superficial cleanse, and the second a deep cleanse.
+This ensures that all makeup has been completely removed – an important step, if I am to get a true idea about my client’s skin type.

 I don’t tone the skin, as this temporarily dilates the pores, which can interfere with the skin analysis.

 The Magnifying Lamp